-A group of amateur treasure hunters have unearthed millions of dollars worth of ancient Celtic coins on the Channel Island of Jersey.
+A group of amateur treasure hunters unearthed millions of dollars worth of ancient Celtic coins on the Channel Island of Jersey.

-Earlier this year, the pair who have been searching the same area for over 30 years, found 60 silver and one gold coins dating from the 1st Century BC.
+Before the big find in 2011, the pair who have been searching the same area for over 30 years, found 60 silver and one gold coins dating from the 1st Century BC.

 Convinced there was more treasure they continued their search and recently discovered the mass of coins inside a soil block which weighs almost a ton.

 “We are talking about searching for 40 to 50 hours to get these coins out, and every one gives you the same buzz," said Mead.

 Further excavation is taking place at the secret location which is now being led by Philip de Jersey, an Oxford University authority on Celtic coins.

 The ownership and true value of the items could take months to determine and are are subject to the island's Treasure Act.
 They are estimated to be worth around $13 million.